lakshan1946/E-commerce/README.md

 You can watch the full video demonstration of the website here:
 [Website Demo Video](https://www.youtube.com/watch?v=your-video-link)

-> **Note**: Replace the `path/to/` with the actual path to your screenshot files in your project directory and update the `your-video-link` with your actual video link.
+> **Note**: Replace the `path/to/` with!
+ the actual path to your screenshot files in your project directory and update the `your-video-link` with your actual video link.

 ## Admin Panel